maykinmedia/open-inwoner/src/open_inwoner/components/readme.md

 ### TODO: Nested tags might use refactoring/improvements.

 Some tags (not inclusion tags) provide a way to nest other contents and tags as children.
-By convenstion, we prefix the name of these tags with "render_"
+By convention, we prefix the name of these tags with "render_"

 > A nested component is a child of the parent component that contains it.
 The child component is positioned and rendered